1975 Pacific typhoon season: Typhoon Cora (Luding)

 Cora re-curved east of Japan.

-Severe Tropical Storm Doris
+Tropical Storm Doris

 Doris hit China as a high-end tropical storm.

-Typhoon Elsie (Mameng)
+Super Typhoon Elsie (Mameng)

-Elsie hit Batanes as a Category 4-equivalent typhoon, and also hit Hong Kong.
+Elsie hit Batanes as a Category 4 super typhoon, and also hit Hong Kong.

 Typhoon Flossie (Neneng)

 Flossie struck the extreme southern part of China at Category 1 intensity.
 44 people were lost from 2 freighters sinking.

-Severe Tropical Storm Grace (Oniang)
+Tropical Storm Grace (Oniang)

 Grace moved northwest away from the Philippines.

 Tropical Storm Helen (Pepang)

 Helen hit Vietnam and the Philippines.

 Typhoon Ida

 Ida recurved out to sea and had no effect on land.

-Typhoon June (Rosing)
+Super Typhoon June (Rosing)

 On November 15, a disturbance was first detected in the monsoon trough well to the southeast of Guam, before finally developing into a tropical depression on November 16.
 Moving erratically, the depression was then later upgraded by the JTWC to a tropical storm.
-During November 17-18 June then began to explosively deepen as it moved to the north in response to a weakness in the ridge caused by a nearby trough, deepening as much as 52 mbars in under 12 hours, and 90 mbars in 24 hours.
+During November 17–18 June then began to explosively deepen as it moved to the north in response to a weakness in the ridge caused by a nearby trough, deepening as much as 52 mbars in under 12 hours, and 90 mbars in 24 hours.
 Early on November 19, a US Air Force reconnaissance aircraft measured a near record low pressure of 875mb just off the eyewall, indicating it could have been stronger.
 Shortly after the near-record peak, June then began a eyewall replacement cycle, becoming one of the first recorded cases of triple eyewalls.
 It then began to slowly weaken as it moved northwest, weakening below category 5 status early on November 21, before beginning to recurve to the northeast as it began extratropical transition, achieving a forward speed as high as 70mph.
 June finally became extratropical late on November 23.
 The remnants then became a powerful extratropical storm, with a pressure of 960mb before it was last noted over far northeastern Siberia.

 Typhoon June never made landfall, but passed 230 miles west of Guam, causing severe flooding.
 There were no casualties, but several buildings were destroyed by the strong winds by June, and storm surge and crop damage was estimated at $300,000 (1975 USD).